What You Need to Know About

 Ready to begin your journey in helping repopulate the Monarchs in Hawaii?

-The Monarch kit includes a 2-gallon milkweed plant, a 24" caterpillar cage, a book on How to Raise Monarch butterflies, food to feed the caterpillars and of course the caterpillars.
+The Monarch kit includes a 2-gallon milkweed plant, a 24" caterpillar cage, a book on How to Raise Monarch butterflies, a bag of food to feed the caterpillars and 15 caterpillars.
 Written and verbal instructions are provided.

 Keep the caterpillar frass (poop) off of the milkweed.
 The caterpillars will get sick if their poop is on their food.
 Remove the frass every day and make sure that the caterpillars have fresh food.
 When there is not enough food, the caterpillars will pupate early and the result will be small butterflies.